What Is Estrofem 2mg Used for?

 - You have a history of breast, endometrial, or liver disease

-If you have been prescribed Estrofem for the treatment of symptoms associated with the menopause, then it is important that you take it as directed by your doctor.
+If you have been prescribed Estrofem for the treatment of symptoms associated with menopause, then it is important that you take it as directed by your doctor.
 This typically involves taking one tablet per day, either with or without food.
 It is important to take tablets at the same time each day to maintain a consistent level of the hormone in your body.

 How Long Should You Take Estrofem?